Costa Rica: The Caribbean Vibe

 Day 5: After breakfast we’ll had to Cahuita on Costa Rica’s southern Caribbean coast.
 On the way, we’ll stop for lunch in Limon.
 After we check in to Playa Negra Guesthouse, you have the remainder of the afternoon to lounge by the pool or on the beach in Cahuita.
 Meals included: breakfast.

-Day 7: You have the morning to relax on the beach, by the pool, or take a stroll through Cahuita.
+Day 7: You have the morning to relax on the beach, by the pool, or take a stroll into Cahuita and watch the Independence Day parade.
 After lunch, we’re taking a private tour of the Jaguar Rescue Foundation.
 It’s a tour that is unlike any animal experience you’ve had before.
 The tour will bring you in direct contact with monkeys, wild cats, sloths, anteaters and more.
 You’ll see monkeys in the trees, birds flying free, and the most venomous snakes in Costa Rica, housed in terrariums imitating their natural habitat.
 Guided by professionals who have extensive training with the animals, you will see things you wouldn’t even have known to look for, and learn things you could never imagine.
 Meals included: breakfast.

 Day 8: After breakfast, we’re going to the Gandoca Manzanillo Wildlife Refuge, just a few kilometers north of the Panama border.
 This refuge protects some of the region’s most endangered flora and fauna.
 Encompassing several rare habitats like a lowland rainforest, a wetland and a mangrove swamp, the refuge also safeguards the only orey and jolillo palm swamps in Costa Rica.
 The is important ecologically because it contains the only intact mangrove swamp in the Atlantic and the primary lowland small rainforest found here is the only one of its kind in the region.
 The refuge is also the nesting area for several species of turtles, manatees, crocodiles, caimans, tarpons and dolphins.
 Meals included: breakfast.